E.E.R.I.E2

 Steam User 5

 I really enjoyed this game, has a little bit of jank but otherwise really excellent.
 After playing E.E.R.I.E 1, this game is a massive improvement in most all aspects.
-Of course, it's a small, short game, took about 5 or so hours to beat it, then I spent a while messing with the in-game editor/spawning tool to try stuff out.
+Of course, it's a small, short game, took about 3 or so hours to beat it, then I spent a while messing with the in-game editor/spawning tool to try stuff out.
 All that said, I really had fun with it.
-So much so I appear to have completely filled this review with my thoughts, and can type no more lol.
+I have, at this time, gotten all achievements and beaten the full game three times, it's a really good game to boot up and waste time with.
 So with that, good job Ureasoft!
 Love the game!

 Pros: